Endoscopic ultrasound (EUS)

 An endoscopic ultrasound (EUS) can be used to help diagnose different types of cancers, including cancer of the lung, stomach, oesophagus and pancreas.

-- look closely for any abnormal areas or at a tumour
+- To look closely for any abnormal areas, such as a tumour.

-- measure a tumour or see if it has spread to areas nearby like lymph nodes
+- To measure a tumour or check whether it has spread to areas nearby like lymph nodes.

-- take samples of cells or tissue (called a biopsy) by passing a thin needle along the endoscope.
-They look at the samples under a microscope to check for cancer cells.
+- To take samples of cells or tissue (called a biopsy) by passing a thin needle along the endoscope.
+Doctors then look at the samples under a microscope to check for cancer cells.

 Related pages